justingarfield/home-ops/README.md

 📁 home-ops
-├─📁 .taskfiles      # This repo uses Taskfiles vs. Makefiles (see https://taskfile.dev) ├─📁 assets          # Random assets used in repo documentation / charts / graphs ├─📁 docker          # Docker Compose files used to spin-up a local Container Registry and Pull-through-caches ├─📁 docs            # Folder containing detailed documentation about this repository ├─📁 flux            # Both staging and production cluster templates used with Flux CD to automatically deploy Kubernetes resources / applications
-├─📁 pki             # Holds Profiles and Templates used with cfssl toolkit to generate self-signed PKI ├─📁 scripts         # Shell scripts used where just a Taskfile wasn't expressive/scriptable enough ├─📁 sidero-metal    # Files from a sidero-metal lab I built, awaiting future physical hardware for a new cluster
+├─📁 .taskfiles      # This repo uses Taskfiles vs. Makefiles (see https://taskfile.dev) ├─📁 assets          # Random assets used in repo documentation / charts / graphs ├─📁 docker          # Docker Compose files used for a local Container Registry and Pull-through-caches ├─📁 docs            # Folder containing detailed documentation about this repository ├─📁 flux            # Flux CD kutomizations used to automatically deploy Kubernetes resources / applications ├─📁 pki             # Holds Profiles and Templates used with cfssl toolkit to generate self-signed PKI ├─📁 scripts         # Shell scripts used where just a Taskfile wasn't expressive/scriptable enough ├─📁 sidero-metal    # Files from a sidero-metal lab I built, awaiting future physical hardware for a new cluster